-When facing challenged, both Erik Weihenmayer and Uncle Jim are courageous, resourceful, and motivated.
+When facing challenges, both Erik Weihenmayer and Uncle Jim are courageous, resourceful, and motivated.

 With a thesis statement like this, you have almost certainly avoided a zero, and are well on the way to achieving at least a 16/24 on this question.

 A last note about your thesis statement: don’t over state your thesis.
 If the prompt ask you to assess which selection shows more courage, don’t say that the one is courageous and one is a complete coward.
-Both sides are usually defensible.
+The thing to remember is that both sides are usually defensible.
 Good readers and writers understand nuance.
 You will most likely argue that while they both show a lot of courage, ______________ shows more because ______________ .